iamluckybastard/Change-MAC-address/README.md

 # About
-# Changes your MAC address faster
+# Changes your MAC address
 ----------------------------------